 Donald Trump Jr. is Executive Vice President of Development & Acquisitions of the Trump Organization and a longtime hunter with a passion for bowhunting white-tailed deer.
 He was a boardroom advisor on the wildly successful television show, The Celebrity Apprentice.

 Among the most high-profile openings Trump supervised was the grand Trump International Golf Links in Aberdeen, Scotland.
-He is the son of famed developer and investor Donald Trump, a leading Republican candidate for the 2016 presidential primary election, and has a brother, Eric, and sister, Ivanka.
+He is the son of famed developer and investor Donald Trump, Republican nominee for the 2016 presidential election, and has a brother, Eric, and sister, Ivanka.
 Trump is married and has four children.

-He took some time to visit with Deer & Deer Hunting managing editor Alan Clemons (originally published in 2012):
+He took some time to visit with Deer & Deer Hunting managing editor Alan Clemons (This story was originally published in 2012):

 Thanks for taking time from your busy schedule.
 How did you get started hunting and involved in the outdoors?